Distributed Computation for Marginal Likelihood based Model Choice: Discussion and Conclusion

 \section{Discussion and Conclusion}

--0.1in We have presented an approach to calculate the normalising constant in a distributed fashion to enable Bayesian model choice on large data.
+We have presented an approach to calculate the normalising constant in a distributed fashion to enable Bayesian model choice with large data sets.
 We are able to effectively divide the computation time by several orders of magnitude by splitting the data over a large number of workers and limiting communication between workers.
 We have shown overall good numerical results and explained the theoretical underpinning for our approach.
 There remain open questions.
 Although the estimation of the subposterior normalising constants is biased in general, this bias seems worth accepting in practice.
-It would be interesting to link this bias of $I_{\text{sub}}$ to the way the data is split and to the characteristics of the model such as, e.g. its dimension.
-Moreover, it might be worth investigating refinements of the approximation to $I_{\text{sub}}$.
-For instance small shards and the use of a mixture model for approximating $I_{\text{sub}}$ could trade off against large shards and plain normal approximations both in terms of computing time (as the recombination gets more expensive) and a bias/variance trade off.
-If we want to achieve truly parallel Bayesian computation, we must be able to both split the data and run short Markov chains without burn-in bias \citep{jacob2017unbiased}.
-Based on this idea an unbiased estimation of the normalising constant via bridge sampling \citep{rischard2018unbiased} could be combined with our method to improve scalability.
-Another interesting avenue for future research would be the use of variational inference for distributed Bayesian model choice using the work of \citet{rabinovich2015variational,nowozin2018debiasing}.
-In practical settings shotgun stochastic search (SSS) \citep{hans2007shotgun} could be applicable using our decomposition as SSS relies on normal approximations to the posterior to quickly explore different models.
-We think that distributed Bayesian computation merits further theoretical and practical investigation as an alternative to the mini batch paradigm.
+It would be interesting to link this bias of $I_{\text{sub}}$ to the way the data is split and to the characteristics of the model such as, e.g., its dimension.